Consolidation of the Cuban Revolution: Rebel victory

 On 11 January 1959 Ed Sullivan would interview Fidel Castro in Matanzas and broadcast it on The Ed Sullivan Show.
 In the interview Ed Sullivan refers to Castro and other rebels as "a wonderful group of revolutionary youngsters" and point out their admiration for Catholicism.
 Fidel Castro would deny the rebels affiliation with communism.
 Hours after the interview Fidel Castro would ride on captured tanks into the capital in Havana.

 Officially having no role in the provisional government, Castro exercised a great deal of influence, largely because of his popularity and control of the rebel army.
 Ensuring the government implemented policies to cut corruption and fight illiteracy, he did not initially force through any radical proposals.
 Attempting to rid Cuba's government of Batistanos, the Congress elected under Batista was abolished, and all those elected in the rigged elections of 1954 and 1958 were banned from politics.
 The government now ruling by decree, Castro pushed the president to issue a temporary ban on all political parties, but repeatedly stated that they would get around to organizing multiparty elections; this never occurred.
 He began meeting members of the Popular Socialist Party, believing they had the intellectual capacity to form a socialist government, but repeatedly denied being a communist himself.

 Once in power, President Urrutia swiftly began a program of closing all brothels, gambling outlets and the national lottery, arguing that these had long been a corrupting influence on the state.
 The measures drew immediate resistance from the large associated workforce.
-The disapproving Castro, then commander of Cuba's new armed forces, intervened to request a stay of execution until alternative employment could be found.
+The disapproving Castro, then commander of Cuba's new armed forces, intervened to request a stay of execution until alternative employment for Casino and brothel workers could be found.